mhaqnegahdar/Resource-Reusable-Formik-Components/README.md

 It suppoerts all types of input fields like text, email, password, radio, checkbox, select, textarea, date, time, file, range, color, number, tel, url, combobox, image, and more.

-Also for consistency through the projects, the fields are rendered dynamically from a single object.
+For consistency through the project, the fields are also rendered dynamically from a single object.

 ## Technologies